 The flower consists of a narrow 4 cm long tube attached to a tiny green sphere, the ovary.
 Near the base of the flower tube, there is a pouch that collects sweet nectar, an offering for hummingbirds who play a major role in pollinating these plants.
 Blooming time is late spring and early summer.
 Bright red juicy berries replace the fertilized flowers.

-Orange honeysuckle favors the southern parts of British Columbia, ranging from southeastern Vancouver Island, from Campbell River south, onto the mainland as far east as Creston.
+Orange honeysuckle favours the southern parts of British Columbia, ranging from southeastern Vancouver Island, from Campbell River south, onto the mainland as far east as Creston.

-First peoples from the Interior of B.C. would weave the stem fibers of orange honeysuckle with other fiber materials into blankets and capes.
+First people from the Interior of B.C. would weave the stem fibres of orange honeysuckle with other fiber materials into blankets and capes.